adamshamsudeen/Travel-Mate/README.md

 # What is Trip-Mate?

-Trip-Mate is an application that let's you create and search for trips anywhere in the world.
+Trip-Mate is a django application that let's you create and search for trips anywhere in the world.

 ![](https://raw.githubusercontent.com/adamshamsudeen/Travel-Mate/master/media/snap.png)